Coronavirus Job Retention Scheme

 An employer can also choose to top up an employee’s salary beyond this but is not obliged to do so under this scheme.

-HMRC will issue guidance on how to calculate claims for Employer National Insurance Contributions and minimum automatic enrolment employer pension contributions, before the scheme becomes live.
+HMRC have issued guidance on how to calculate claims for Employer National Insurance Contributions and minimum automatic enrollment employer pension contributions.

 How does it work for salaried employees (full time or part time)?

 Salaried employees are really straight forward.
 For full time and part time salaried employees, the employee’s actual salary before tax, as of 28 February should be used to calculate the 80%.

 How does it work for employees who are paid hourly so pay varies?

 If the employee has been employed (or engaged by an employment business) for a full twelve months prior to the claim, you can claim for the higher of either:

 - the same month’s earning from the previous year